i18next/i18next-gitbook/principles/fallback.md

 // -> "This will be shown if the current loaded translations to not have this."
 ```

+While this works and might reduce files to load it makes the management of translations a lot harder as you will need to update changes to fallback values in code and json files.

+Possible - but not recommended.

 ### calling with an array of keys

 Calling the t function with an array of keys enables you to translate dynamic keys providing a non specific fallback value.